Bone Worx, LLC

 • Cancellations of our “drop-in” and “in-home” vacation sittings may be made up to twenty-one (21) days before the first scheduled day of the visit.
 Cancellations of less than twenty-one (21) days will be charged 50% of the services.
 No credits will be given for visits canceled due to a client’s early return home.
 Clients returning home early must pay for the reserved number of visits.

 • Cancellation of our “drop-in” and “in-home” vacation sitting during November, December, and January may be made up to thirty (30) days in advance of the first scheduled sit.
-Cancellations of less than thirty (30) days are due in full.
+Cancellations of less than thirty (30) are due in full.
 Please understand that pet-sitting and boarding services receive more requests for reservations than they can handle during the holiday period.
 We may have turned away other clients because we reserved time for you during a busy season.
 No credits will be given for visits canceled due to a client’s early return home.
-Clients returning home early must pay for the reserved number of visits
+Clients returning home early must pay for the reserved number of visits.

 I understand that life happens and schedules change.
 I typically give everyone one free pass.